Canmore Local Service

 Transfer Policy - Bike Policy - Pet Policy - Smart Card Policy

 The routing for Canmore Route 5 remains largely unchanged, however there are two main routing changes for both weekday and weekend service.

 The first includes new routing and bus stop locations along Grotto Way and Grotto Road.

 The second is the extension of the route to the Stewart Creek traffic circle in Three Sisters area.

 What time does service start/end?

 Service start and end times vary a little depending on weekday or weekends.
 Generally, the service starts weekday mornings at 6am, and Saturday service starts at 8am, and Sunday service starts at 8am.
 Service end times also vary slightly depending on the day of the week.
 Weekday service runs until 11pm, Saturday and Sunday service runs until 8pm.

 Where can I find a schedule?

-The new revised Canmore Route 5 schedule is available here as well as at our Canmore vendor locations.
+The Canmore Route 5 schedule is available here as well as at our Canmore vendor locations.

 Will there be service on statutory holidays?